-Table 27-2 Steps in processing reports of civilian misconduct Step Action Actor Notes 1 Receive report of civilian misconduct Chain of command 2 Determine if civilian is subject to UCMJ jurisdiction pursuant to UCMJ, Art.
-2(a)(10) GCMCA In coordination with SJA 3 Initiate investigation CID, MPI, or IO May be conducted by law enforcement agency or by an investigating officer appointed in accordance with AR 15-6 or RCM 303 4 Notify OTJAG Criminal Law Division SJA In accordance with paragraphs 27-5b and e 5a Notify civilian employee's immediate supervisor, human resources office, and the labor and employment counsel SJA Only for Federal civilian employees 5b Notify contracting officer (or contracting officer technical representative) and the Army Procure- ment Fraud Division SJA Only for contractor personnel 6 Evaluate facts after investigation, and determine if UCMJ action is appropriate GCMCA, in coordination with SJA Apply criteria in the Discussion, RCM 306(b) 7 Notify CCDR if UCMJ action is being considered GCMCA and SJA If there is Federal civilian jurisdiction, so advise CCDR 8 Notify DOJ via the DoD Office of General Counsel to determine if DOJ will exercise jurisdiction CCDR and SJA 9 Receive response from DOJ CCDR Via DoD Office of General Counsel 10 Receive response from CCDR GCMCA Indicates if DOJ will take jurisdiction and if CCDR will withhold authority 11 Return case to company- or battalion-level com- mand for recommenda- tions GCMCA If not already assigned or attached to a chain of command, attach civilian to a unit prior to preferral of any chanrge 12 Decide whether to prefer charges Company or battalion commander If charges are preferred, the chain of command also recommends disposi-
+Step Action Actor Notes 1 Receive report of civilian misconduct Chain of command 2 Determine if civilian is subject to UCMJ jurisdic- tion pursuant to UCMJ, Art.
+2(a)(10) GCMCA In coordination with SJA 3 Initiate investigation CID, MPI, or IO May be conducted by law enforcement agency or by an investigating officer appointed in accordance with AR 15-6 or RCM 303 4 Notify OTJAG Criminal Law Division SJA In accordance with para- graphs 27-5b and e 5a Notify civilian em- ployee's immediate super- visor, human resources office, and the labor and employment counsel SJA Only for Federal civilian employees 5b Notify contracting officer (or contracting officer technical representative) and the Army Procure- ment Fraud Division SJA Only for contractor per- sonnel 6 Evaluate facts after inves- tigation, and determine if UCMJ action is appropri- ate GCMCA, in coordination with SJA Apply criteria in the Dis- cussion, RCM 306(b) 7 Notify CCDR if UCMJ action is being considered GCMCA and SJA If there is Federal civilian jurisdiction, so advise CCDR 8 Notify DOJ via the DoD Office of General Counsel to determine if DOJ will exercise jurisdiction CCDR and SJA 9 Receive response from DOJ CCDR Via DoD Office of Gen- eral Counsel 10 Receive response from CCDR GCMCA Indicates if DOJ will take jurisdiction and if CCDR will withhold authority 11 Return case to company- or battalion-level com- mand for recommenda- tions GCMCA If not already assigned or attached to a chain of command, attach civilian to a unit prior to preferral of any chanrge 12 Decide whether to prefer charges Company or battalion commander If charges are preferred, the chain of command also recommends disposi-

-Steps in processing reports of civilian misconduct-Continued Step Action Actor Notes tion (level of court-mar- tial) in accordance with paragraph 27-8d 13 Notify OTJAG Criminal Law Division SJA In accordance with paragraph 27-8d 14a Appoint UCMJ, Art.
-32 preliminary hearing of- ficer SPCMCA, in coordination with TC When considering a GCM recommendation 14b Forward to GCMCA SPCMCA, in coordination After UCMJ, Art.
-32 charges with TC with SJA hearing, or when SPCM is

-Decide whether to refer

-GCMCA, in coordination

-SPCM or GCM, NJP administrative measures, or

-returning the case to the accused's supervisor to be handled as a civilian perrecommended sonnel matter
+Table 27-2 Steps in processing reports of civilian misconduct-Continued Step Action Actor Notes tion (level of court-mar- tial) in accordance with paragraph 27-8d 13 Notify OTJAG Criminal Law Division SJA In accordance with para- graph 27-8d 14a Appoint UCMJ, Art.
+32 preliminary hearing of- ficer SPCMCA, in coordination with TC When considering a GCM recommendation 14b Forward to GCMCA SPCMCA, in coordination with TC After UCMJ, Art.
+32 hearing, or when SPCM is recommended 15 Decide whether to refer charges GCMCA, in coordination with SJA SPCM or GCM, NJP ad- ministrative measures, or returning the case to the accused's supervisor to be handled as a civilian per- sonnel matter a.
+This chapter sets forth the policies and procedures for all Army cases in which an accused is charged, or could be charged, with an offense that may subject the accused to the death penalty, and for which there is probable cause that an aggravating factor exists as set forth in RCM 1004(c).
+The provisions of this chapter apply regardless of any present intention of the GCMCA to charge the accused with an offense that may subject the accused to the death penalty.